Sir John Eardley-Wilmot, 1st Baronet: Biography

 Wilmot married first Elizabeth Emma, daughter of Caleb Hillier Parry in 1808 and then Elizabeth, daughter of Sir Robert Chester in 1819.
 There were sons and daughters of both marriages, including John's successor, Sir John Eardley-Wilmot, 2nd Baronet, and the clergyman Edward Revell Eardley-Wilmot.
-There is a monument in memory of Wilmot at Hobart, erected by public subscription.

 Wilmot features as a main character in T. S. Flynn's historical novel Part an Irishman: The Regiment.

 Memorials

 The locality of Wilmot in Tasmania was named for him.